tek/vim-pymport/README.md

 function, class or variable and adds or manipulates an import at the proper location.

+If multiple modules match the given identifier, the user is asked to choose.

+A package precedence list option determines which imports to choose automatically and where to place them.

 ## Usage

 For importing `<cword>`, use `<Plug>(pymport_cword)` or `:PymportCWord`.
+Using a bang `!` with `PymportCWord` toggles `pymport_choose_by_precedence`.

 For an arbitrary identifier, `call pymport#import('name')`.